Configuration¶

 exception: Only run expected exceptions

-The only difference between this and pytest.ini
+The only difference between this and pytest.ini is the specification of

-the [tool:pytest]
+the [tool:pytest] section.

 Warning

-file differs from the parser of the
+However, the parser of the .cfg file differs from the parser of the

-file, and this difference can cause problems that are difficult
+.ini file, and this difference can cause problems that are difficult

 to track down, see also pytest documentation.

-Set rootdir
+Set rootdir¶

 Before pytest searches for test files to execute, it reads the configuration

-, which contains a pytest section:
+setup.cfg, which contains a pytest section:

 if you have specified a

-directory, pytest will start searching thereif you have specified several files or directories, pytest starts with the parent directory
+testdirectory, pytest will start searching thereif you have specified several files or directories, pytest starts with the parent directory

 if you do not specify a file or directory, pytest starts in the current directory.